simplex-chat/simplex-chat/simplex-messaging.md

 The reasons to use these algorithms:

-- They are newer versions than RSA-PKCS1-v1_5 encryption and signature schemes.
 - They are supported by WebCrypto API.
 - They are more widely supported than ECC algorithms.
+- They are newer versions than RSA-PKCS1-v1_5 encryption and signature schemes.

-Future versions of the protocol may allow different algorithms.
+Future versions of the protocol may allow different cryptographic algorithms.

 ## Simplex queue IDs

-Simplex messaging servers MUST generate 2 different IDs for each new queue - for recipient (that created the queue) and for sender.
+Simplex messaging servers MUST generate 2 different IDs for each new queue - for the recipient (that created the queue) and for the sender.
 It is REQUIRED that:

 - These IDs are different and unique within the server.
 - Based on random bytes generated with cryptographically strong pseudo-random number generator.